Melih Bostan

-Melih Bostan (born 8 April 2004) is a Turkish professional footballer who plays as a striker for Konyaspor.
+Melih Bostan (born 8 April 2004) is a Turkish professional footballer who plays as a striker for TFF 1.
+Lig club Sakaryaspor.

 Club career

 A youth product of Derincespor and Derince Birlikspor, he was scouted by Fenerbahçe after scoring 123 from U12 to U15 level.
 He signed his first professional contract with Fenerbahçe on 1 October 2019 at the age of 15.
 On 29 January 2021, he joined Serik Belediyespor on a short-term loan in the TFF Second League for the second half of the 2020–21 season.
 On 17 March 2022, he signed a 5-year contract extension with Fenerbahçe.
 On 15 February 2023, he joined Eskişehirspor in the TFF Third League for the second half of the 2022–23 season.
 On 25 August 2023, he signed a professional contract with Gençlerbirliği on a 3+1 year contract in the TFF First League.
 On 26 July 2024, Bostan transferred to Konyaspor in the Süper Lig on a 3-year contract.
 That season he was the joint-top scorer for the 2024–25 Turkish Cup with 6 goals.